There are several Flammability ratings for upholstered furniture that will apply to any chairs with upholstery.

 California Technical Bulletin #117

-We use the abbreviation “Cal 117”.
-This is a flammability standard that is used for various materials that are used in upholstered seats and backs.
-The materials in question are webbing, foam, pillow cushioning, where used, and the covering fabrics.
-The manufacturers use various chemicals in the formulation of their materials to reduce the flammability of the materials.
-The materials in question are tested by the manufacturer, and are certified by the manufacturer to meet the Cal 117 standard.
+We use the abbreviation “Cal 117” for our standard Eustis Chair flammability rating.
+This is a flammability standard for various upholstery materials.
+The materials in question include, for example, webbing, foam, pillow cushioning, and the covering fabrics.
+The manufacturers use chemical treatments to reduce the flammability of the materials.
+These materials are then tested and certified by the manufacturer to meet the Cal 117 standard.

 California Technical Bulletin #133